People will need time to heal

 Charles was speaking to the media on Sunday morning after voting at the Bethesda Multipurpose Facility, Plymouth.

-Charles, the Chief Secretary, is being challenged for leadership of the PNM by former THA presiding officer Dr Denise Tsoiafatt Angus, Deputy Chief Secretary Joel Jack and ambassador to Costa Rica Tracy Davidson-Celestine.
+Charles, the Chief Secretary, was challenged for leadership of the PNM by former THA presiding officer Dr Denise Tsoiafatt Angus, Deputy Chief Secretary Joel Jack and ambassador to Costa Rica Tracy Davidson-Celestine, all of whom were optimistic of their chances.

 With four candidates vying for the position of political leader, PNM members have not been completely united leading up to the internal elections and Charles was questioned on the best way moving forward.